 The ambitious chairman had been playing with the idea from as early as the late 1980s, but it took until 1996 and the prospect of the upcoming Euro 2000 championships for construction to finally begin.

-The GelreDome opened two years later, on the 25th of March 1998, with a league match between Vitesse and NAC Breda (4-1).
+The GelreDome opened two years later, on 25 March 1998, with a league match between Vitesse and NAC Breda (4-1).

 The GelreDome, in the end, also led to the downfall of chairman Karel Aalbers as the financial obligations were more than the club could bear.
 The chairman was removed from his post and in the following years the club had to be financially assisted by the city of Arnhem to be able to survive.